Henrique-Miranda/IMP006A-ZJ-58/README.md

 # 2
   Install bluez-cups(This allow cups to use bluetooth protocol)
 # 3
-  Sync the bluetooth printer with your Computer, use password 1234 or 0000
+  Sync the bluetooth printer with your computer, use password 1234 or 0000
 # 4
-  Take a note on Bluetooth Adress of printer e.g: 0f:08:09:07:0b:08
+  Take a note on bluetooth adress of printer e.g: 0f:08:09:07:0b:08
 # 5
   Open http://localhost:631/admin and go to add printer
 # 6